 The table below provides further information for each grant type.

 |For biomedical science UNDERGRADUATES who have completed at least 2 years of a relevant degree||For biomedical science GRADUATES|

 |Projects must show the potential to replace any regulated animal experiments in the UK||Projects MUST offer the potential to replace the use of cats, dogs or primates in the UK|

 Student and Supervisor Eligibility

+Students must be studying on a biomedical science or related degree course.
 Students cannot apply for the funding for either scheme directly.
 Applications must be made by a staff member at an appropriate research facility (University, Hospital, Research Institute).
 We encourage students who wish to undertake a Summer Studentship or Summer Fellowship to get in touch with a potential supervisor to discuss the opportunity to work with them.
 The supervisor may then apply as the grant holder on their behalf.